mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - VirtualBox.md

 > Cannot register the hard disk <FilePath><GUID> becuase a hard disk
 > <DifferentFilePath> with UUID <GUID> already exists.

-Go into the directory of your virtual machine:
+Go into the directory of your virtual machine; of course change the actual path to match the actual path you are going into:

     cd /full/path/to/virtualbox/virtualmachine/Sandbox